rudo-thomas/grafana-link-interceptor-bug/README.md

 https://github.com/grafana/grafana/issues/75279

-Essentially: Some links in Grafana Dashboards are mangled incorrectly when are rewritten by Javascript.
+Essentially: Some links in Grafana Dashboards are mangled incorrectly when intercepted by Javascript.

 ## Reproducing the bug